-As Jasmine Richardson's relationship with her boyfriend Jeremey Steinke grew, so did their heinous plan.
+As Jasmine Richardson's relationship with her boyfriend Jeremey Steinke grew, so did their heinous plan to massacre her family.

 The horrifying killings shocked not only the 60,000 person community but the entire nation.